 - Livrustkammare, the royal armory.
 It is a fascinating museum which houses weaponry and clothing;

 - Skattkammaren.
 It is the underground Treasury.
 Little girls will love dreaming on being like princesses.

 Visit the beautiful island of Djurgården which is inside the Ekoparken, the urban park of Stockholm.
 Go to Skansen, the open-air museum that Hazelius opened in 1891.
 150 old buildings (farms, houses, shops, churches, and workshops) reproduce the Swedish life.
 You can even see the typical buildings of the Sami and, of course, don’t forget to go to the bakery and buy typical Swedish pastries like swivels cinnamon.
-You can reach Skansen by Bus 47.
+You can reach Skansen by Bus 47 (always check out!).

 TIP: Coffee Pettisan is at the end of a picturesque cobblestone street.
 Here you can buy yummy pastries!

 After visiting Skansen, enjoy a relaxing break at the cafe of Rosendals Gardens.
 This place is an institution for the Swedes.
 It is surrounded by nature, at any period of the year.
 Even in winter nature shows all its beauty.
 If it is warm you can enjoy the outdoor between plants and fruit trees or if it’s cold you can easily stand in the greenhouse.
 It is so romantic in winter when you can look at the snow outside.
 Here you can also buy flowers and flower bulbs.